LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/WatsonAssistant.md

 For escalations, the naming convention for these skills should use a "-" instead of "_".
 Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with "BOT-" within LiveEngage.

-### Functions of the Bot Connector Manager
+### Functions of the Bot Connector

-The Bot Connector Manager provides the base functionality to send and receive text messages between LiveEngage and Watson Assistant.
-The integration between the Bot Connector Manager and Watson Assistant also supports the sending [structured content](getting-started-with-rich-messaging-introduction.html).
-The Bot Connector Manager also provides further functionality such as the ability to transfer the conversation to other skills, changing the TTR of a conversation as well as the ability close a conversation.
+The Bot Connector provides the base functionality to send and receive text messages between LiveEngage and Watson Assistant.
+The integration between the Bot Connector and Watson Assistant also supports the sending [structured content](getting-started-with-rich-messaging-introduction.html).
+The Bot Connector also provides further functionality such as the ability to transfer the conversation to other skills, changing the TTR of a conversation as well as the ability close a conversation.
 These actions are sent in the action array of Watson Assistant’s JSON response.

 The following provides a detailed look at how to implement the supported functionality.

 ### Sending Rich Content (Structured Content)

 The core LiveEngage platform supports the use of rich/structured content.
 For more information on the format and functionality available, please refer to the documentation found [here](getting-started-with-rich-messaging-introduction.html).
-As a result, the Bot Connector Manager also supports this.
+As a result, the Bot Connector also supports this.

 To send structured content via Watson Assistant you will need send custom JSON.
 To do this, you will need to select the dialog node that will hold the structured content (Figure 2.1).